sunecko/sunecko/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at [General Software Inc](https://generalsoftwareinc.com/). as a backend developer
 - 🌱 I’m currently learning Rust and Golang
 - 👯 I’m looking to collaborate on public reposiories
 - ⚡ Fun fact: I'm student